 - Take photos of the treatment area

-- Develop a surgical plan
+- Develop an individualized surgical plan

-Incisions for upper blepharoplasty are made in the crease of the upper eyelid—this allows for the resulting scar to be completely hidden when the eye is open.
-Fat pockets in the upper eyelid region are removed or repositioned, and excess is skin is trimmed along the incision line.
+Upper blepharoplasty involves a surgeon making incisions in the crease of the upper eyelid—this allows for the resulting scar to be completely hidden when the eye is open.
+They remove or reposition fat pockets in the upper eyelid region and trim excess skin along the incision line.

-Most patients return to work and their normal activities within one to two weeks.
-Your eyes will still be bruised and swollen, but makeup can be worn to help conceal these.
-Strenuous exercise and activity should be avoided for four to six weeks.
+Dr Kronowitz will provide you with detailed instructions on how to care for your eyes during this time.
+Most patients return to work and normal activities within one to two weeks.
+Your eyes will still be bruised and swollen, but makeup can help conceal these symptoms.
+Be sure to avoid strenuous exercise and activity for four to six weeks.

 The results of your eyelid surgery will develop gradually as the bruising and swelling subside.
 This usually takes a few weeks, but some residual swelling may persist for six months, and scars may take up to one year to fully refine.